 We were walking over the bridge in Tromso to get from the main area of town, across the Norwegian sea towards the Fjellheisen cable car.
 (See photo #12 for more on that experience!)
 I had to stop.
 Because as the wind blew strongly over the bridge, I looked to my right and saw the scene in the photograph below.

-The sunset was like a painting and sky’s pink reflection on the aqua water was breathtaking.
+The sunset was like a painting and the sky's pink reflection on the aqua water was breathtaking.
 The cruise ship in the distance was the cherry on top in our picture-perfect view.

 2. Snowfall with Colorful Buildings